This is How a CGM Changed my Diabetes Management

 A year ago, I moved from an insulin pen to using an insulin pump.
 Using myCGM with the pump is crucial, especially for calculating my basal dose.

-With the help of my favorite diabetes tech, I have been able to get my time-in-range to about 85%, and I only intend to keep improving this number.
+With the help of my favorite diabetes tech, I have been able to get my time-in-range to about 85 percent, and I only intend to keep improving this number.

 Lastly, besides the obvious benefits of diabetes management, CGMs make for a great conversation starter and spread more awareness about T1D.

-Editor’s note: Educational content related to continuous glucose monitoring is made possible with support from Abbott Diabetes, an active partner of Beyond Type 1 at the time of publication.
-Editorial control rests solely on Beyond Type 1.
+Editor’s Note: Educational content for newly diagnosed people with diabetes is made possible with support from Abbott, makers of the Freestyle Libre 3 system, a partner of Beyond Type 1 at the time of publication.
+Editorial control rests solely with Beyond Type 1.